 For polyrepo layouts, you typically have one deliverable per repository.
-Whether that’s a repository for microservice (e.g. deliverable: Docker image) or a library to perform some reusable functionality (e.g. deliverable: artifact), you typically only have one of these.
+Whether that’s a repository for microservice (for example a Docker image) or a library to perform some reusable functionality (like an artifact), you typically only have one of these.
 This allows for each repository to have its own release cycle and to manage its own tags.
 This is especially great when different projects are managed by different teams, each with their own distinct style or release requirements.

 An alternative approach to monolithic releases is for each project in a monorepo to have its own release cycle, despite coexisting in the same repository.
 This is key to allowing releases in monorepos to work properly.
-This might mean that you have independent tags for each project (e.g.
+This might mean that you have independent tags for each project (for example

 projectc-v7.8.9) or no tags at all - just use

 main branch commit hashes - or a global auto-incrementing tag, that increases the version number on each commit (really, this last option is similar to using